Can Australian Shepherds Live Outside? (Answered!)

 If the temperature outside is below 45 degrees Fahrenheit or gets above 75 degrees Fahrenheit, an Australian Shepherd shouldn’t be outside in the open for more than two hours.

-Direct exposure to the cold or the heat can cause either frostbite or a heatstroke to your Australian Shepherd.
+Direct exposure to the cold or the heat can cause either frostbite or heatstroke to your Australian Shepherd.
 Don’t get me wrong, they are built to be outside for the better part of the day.
 However, they shouldn’t be out in the direct cold or direct sun.
 In wintertime, they should have a decent place that is insulated and has blankets inside.
-In summer, their dog house should be moved in a shade to avoid direct exposure to the sun.
+In summer, their dog house should be moved to a shade to avoid direct exposure to the sun.

-Some people believe that an Australian Shepherd cannot be left outside in the cold weather, but this is not true.
-An Australian Shepherd’s fur coat will keep them warm when it is cold outside.
 They just need to make sure they have plenty of food and water, and that they are taken inside if the temperature gets too low or too high.
 A good rule of thumb is to bring your Australian Shepherd inside if the temperature falls below 45 degrees Fahrenheit or gets above 75 degrees Fahrenheit.

 How To Make Your Aussie Comfortable Outside?